Best Practices for Painting Rental Properties: A Landlord's Guide

 So, you’ve decided to freshen up your rental property with a new coat of paint.
-As a landlord, you know that paint can make a huge impact on a space.
-The right color and finish can transform a room, make it feel more spacious, hide imperfections, increase curb appeal, and boost rental value.
-At the same time, a bad paint job will do the opposite.
-The key is using the best practices to ensure you end up with a professional result that will stand the test of time and tenant turnover.
+As a landlord, you know paint can dramatically change a space.
+The right color and finish can open up a room, hide imperfections, boost curb appeal, and even increase rental value.
+A poor paint job does the opposite.
+The key is following best practices so the result looks professional and holds up through tenant turnover.

 Prepping the Property Before Painting

-Once you’ve found good tenants, the last thing you want is for them to move out because the property isn’t well maintained.
-One of the easiest ways to keep renters happy is by painting the interior before they move in.
+Once you’ve secured good tenants, the last thing you want is turnover due to poor maintenance.
+One of the simplest ways to keep renters happy is to ensure the interior is freshly and properly painted before move-in.

 1. Prepping the Property Before Painting

-First, do a walkthrough of the entire place and note any cracks, holes or damage that need patching and repairing.
-Clean walls to remove any grease or grime.
-For the best results, fill in any imperfections with drywall compound or spackle and sand smooth.
+Start with a full walkthrough and note cracks, holes, or damage that needs repair.
+Clean walls to remove grease or grime.
+For best results, fill imperfections with drywall compound or spackle and sand smooth.

-Wash the walls and ceiling to remove built up dirt and stains.
-Use a degreaser if needed.
-Rinse well with water to remove any remaining residue.
-Allow all surfaces to dry completely to ensure the new paint adheres properly.
+Wash walls and ceilings to remove built‑up dirt and stains.
+Use a degreaser where needed, then rinse with clean water to remove residue.
+Allow all surfaces to dry completely so the new paint adheres properly.

-Cover floors, windows, doors, trim, and fixtures with painter’s tape and drop cloths to protect from drips and splatter.
-Remove outlet and light switch covers before painting and cover the openings.
+Protect surfaces: cover floors, windows, doors, trim, and fixtures with painter’s tape and drop cloths.
+Remove outlet and switch covers and protect openings.

-Vacuum and wipe away cobwebs, dust and debris from corners and edges for a professional finish.
-Cleaning thoroughly before painting is time well spent and will give you the best results.
-Your tenants will surely appreciate your attention to detail!
+Vacuum and wipe away cobwebs, dust, and debris from corners and edges for a crisp finish.
+Thorough cleaning is time well spent and yields the best results—tenants will notice your attention to detail.

-With the prep work done, you’re ready to start painting.
-Choose a high-quality paint in an eggshell or satin finish, which provides a washable and durable surface perfect for rentals.
-Apply a primer for the best coverage, especially when going from a dark to light shade.
-Roll on at least two coats, waiting for each to dry completely between applications.
+With prep complete, you’re ready for paint.
+Choose a high‑quality eggshell or satin finish for washable, durable walls—ideal for rentals.
+Apply primer for best coverage, especially when shifting from dark to light colors.
+Roll on at least two coats, allowing each to dry fully between applications.

 Choosing the Right Paint for Rentals